 Sleep: In the brightly-decorated comforts of a refurbished shipping container, modestly called the Cargo Cabin.
 This unique farm stay is the epitome of simplicity and proof that with a little imagination even characterless utilitarian items can become something special.

 Clad beautifully with wood and set on a decked terrace, Cargo Cabin has a palpable romance that appeals to couples: the double glass doors open into a cosy kitchen and living area, transforming neatly into your bed for the night with a few quick adjustments.
 The glamping cabin also has its own sparkling wet room, flushing toilet, heating (with easy to control thermostat), bluetooth speakers and Wifi.

-Love: It’s impossible not to fall for the glamp site’s outdoor bathtub.
-Perfectly placed to the side of the cabin, under the endless Welsh skies.
+Love: It’s impossible not to fall for the glampsite’s outdoor bathtubs.
+Perfectly placed to the side of the cabin and wagon, under the endless Welsh skies.
 Fill it with bubbles and pour a glass of your own, then sink in for a soak under the stars.

 West Coast Hideaways, Scotland | Sleeps 2 – 6